ghillb/clip-gitter/README.md

 - Supports authentication using username/password from a .env file
 - Single file output mode
 - **AES-256 Encryption using PBKDF2HMAC key derivation:** Encrypt clipboard content using a password provided via the `--encryption-pw` argument.
+- **Pull-only mode:**  Pull changes from the repository periodically without monitoring the clipboard.

 ## Prerequisites